“A wee bit of Scotland in the High Country of Western North Carolina.”

 The Grandfather Mountain Stewardship Foundation

 The Grandfather Mountain Highland Games wishes to gratefully acknowledge the assistance of the Grandfather Mountain Stewardship Foundation in staging our annual Gathering.
-In addition to our use of MacRae Meadows, the GMSF supplies direct assistance with the Bear and other important activities for our Games each year.
+In addition to our use of MacRae Meadows, the GMSF supplies direct assistance with important activities for our Games each year.
 We wish to especially recognize the contributions of Gordon Warburton and Jesse Pope to our Games.

 Stephen Quillin, President